btkhangvn/ton-hunter/README.md

 EQxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx: 1.23 TON (Private Key: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx)
 ```

-## Important Notes
-- This script generates random (fake) TON addresses and is not intended for use with real wallets.
-- Using someone else's API key without permission violates the service rules.
-- Ensure you have the right to use the Toncenter API.

 ## License
 This project is distributed under the MIT license.
 Use at your own risk.